 Thanks to classic movies like Crocodile Dundee and the power of the Internet, plenty of stereotypes about Australia have emerged throughout the years.
 Heaps of them are true, but many couldn’t be further from reality.
-Here's our breakdown of facts v fiction!
+Here's our breakdown of facts versus fiction!

 Aussies have their own slang

 While Australians technically speak English, sometimes it's as if they are speaking their own language.
-Everything is shortened and there are so many random words they throw in.
+Everything is shortened, and there are so many random words they throw in.
 If you were wondering if they really say “mate” all the time, they do.
 All.
 The.
 Time.
 However, “G’day” is way less common than you'd expect.

 Kangaroos & koalas are everywhere

 This one is partially true.
 While koalas can be found throughout the wild in Australia, they hang out high in trees, so you don’t see them much.
-If you go to the country areas of Australia, such as Bathurst, kangaroos really are roaming in everyone’s yards.
+If you go to the country areas of Australia such as Bathurst, kangaroos really are roaming in everyone’s yards.
 They’re mainly seen out at night and can be found in huge herds.
 Think of them as the deer of Australia.
 However, you’ll rarely see them in the coastal areas and big cities (with the exception of that one roo that caused chaos when it decided to stroll over Sydney Harbour Bridge at rush hour…)